 Responsibilities: Assist in the identification of and outreach to potential funders, including individuals, foundations, and businesses.
 Includes research and assessment of potential funders, drafting grant applications and development of outreach materials.

-Skills/interest needed: Grant writing, presentation, research.
+Skills needed: Grant writing, presentation, and online research.

 Scientific Review and Writing

 Responsibilities: Work with the editor of our Compendium, an online review of scientific papers supporting ecosystem restoration to address biodiversity loss and climate change.
 You will learn about scientific basis for regenerating a healthy planet and gain research and writing experience.
 You will have the opportunity to review scientific research, annotate existing sources, correspond with scientists and ecosystem restoration practitioners, and draft responses to questions arising online and in print.